denoland/docs/runtime/manual/node/migrate.md

 ### Migrating npm dependencies to `deno.json`

-You can also migrate your dependencies over to `deno.json` to manage your project's dependencies.
-Deno supports importing dependencies from external package repositories, local files and urls.
+You can also migrate your dependencies over to `deno.json`.
+Deno supports importing dependencies from external package repositories, local files, and/or URLs.
 To import your npm dependencies, you can add them to the `imports` field in `deno.json`, and add the `npm:` specifier to the import path:

 ```json
 {